cfriot/music-to-led/README.md

 | 26 | D-0 | **Change max Brightness** | Update based on velocity | ![scroll](images/nothing.gif)
 | 27 | D#-0 | **Change chunk size** | Update based on velocity | ![scroll](images/nothing.gif)

-# Want to add new effects to the library ?
-...

 # Credits
 This project was a fork of the great [audio-reactive-led-strip](https://github.com/scottlawsonbc/audio-reactive-led-strip).
 A lot of code has been rewritten since the beginning but it still remains some of the visualizers and audio processing code.

 # Contribute
 If you have any idea to improve this project or any problem using this, please feel free to upload an [issue](https://github.com/tfrere/music-to-led/issues).

 # License